 Designate a marketing team, either in-house or from a marketing firm.
 You need to know that an effective sales strategy focuses on the four Ps: production, pricing, placing, and promotion.

-Production involves the manufacture of a product.
+Production involves the manufacture of a product, whether it’s a physical product or an electronic or digital one (like software, online training or an ebook).
 A variety of factors, such as requirements of consumers and market conditions, should be analyzed carefully before your product undergoes production.

 A good sales strategy will include a lean budget.
 You need to keep production costs down, but the quality of your products should always be as high as possible.
 Customers simply won’t buy a product if it is inferior.